-As with the 2010 MSGP, the 2019 MSGP requires facilities to perform additional discharge monitoring in those instances when ADEQ determines it is necessary to ensure the protection of surface water quality.
-Such monitoring serves as a tool for ADEQ and the permittee to evaluate whether additional control measures are needed to protect surface water quality.
+As with the 2010 MSGP, the 2019 MSGP requires facilities to perform additional discharge monitoring in those instances when ADEQ determines it is necessary to ensure the protection of protected surface water quality.
+Such monitoring serves as a tool for the Department and the permittee to evaluate whether additional control measures are needed to protect protected surface water quality.

-ADEQ will require additional monitoring when there is evidence that a pollutant is being discharged that is not being monitored for, and that the pollutant may be causing or contributing to exceedances of a water quality standard.
-In this case, ADEQ will provide in writing a brief description of why additional monitoring is needed, locations and parameters to be monitored, frequency and period of monitoring, sample types, and reporting requirements.
+ADEQ will require additional monitoring when there is evidence that a pollutant is being discharged that is not being monitored for and that the pollutant is causing or contributing to exceedances of a water quality standard.
+In this case, the Department will provide in writing the appropriate site with a brief description of why additional monitoring is needed, locations and parameters to be monitored, frequency and period of monitoring, sample types, and reporting requirements.